gonzalocasas/arduino-uno-dragino-lorawan/README.md

   - [hello-world](hello-world/hello-world.ino): the canonical example to get started.
   - [send-sensor-data](send-sensor-data/send-sensor-data.ino): a simple example to send a single integer value from analog pins.
   - [controlling-arduino](controlling-arduino/controlling-arduino.ino): example using downlink messages to actuate your Arduino.
+  - [kitchen-sink](kitchen-sink/kitchen-sink.ino): example combining all of the above, plus additional memory optimizations and settings